‘Y&R’ Spoilers: Victor Teams Up With Billy To Help Victoria, Scott Tries To Find Crystal

 Billy Teams Up With Victor To Help Victoria

-The Young and the Restless spoilers indicate that Billy eventually teams up with Victor to help Victoria (Victoria Heinle) battle the challenges facing Brash & Sassy.
+Young and the Restless spoilers indicate that Billy eventually teams up with Victor to help Victoria (Victoria Heinle) battle the challenges facing Brash & Sassy.
 Victor volunteers to team up with Billy probably after Billy opens up about Victoria’s romantic relationship with Ben Hochman (Ben Hermes).
 Billy likely tells Victor that he is suspicious of Ben’s motives.

 Billy’s disclosures convince Victor that Victoria’s affair with Ben requires his attention.
 He shares Billy’s suspicion of Ben’s motive because he is aware of Ben’s bad reputation.